-Aside from reducing your exposure to radiation, digital and 3D x-rays have a variety of benefits for both dentists and patients.
+Aside from reducing exposure to radiation, digital and 3D x-rays have a variety of benefits for dentists and patients.
 For starters, this type of x-rays eliminated the need for chemical processing, subsequently ridding the process of unnecessary wait times.
-After all, with no film to develop, there is no need to use toxic chemicals when developing.
+With no film to develop, there is no need to use toxic chemicals when developing.
 In fact, there is no need to develop at all.

-Another advantage to digital and 3D x-rays is the quality of the images produced by this technology.
-To the same effect, with a higher quality image, dentists can obtain more data from every model.
+Another advantage of digital and 3D x-rays is the quality of the images produced by this technology.
+To the same effect, with a higher quality image, our dentist near you can obtain more data from every model.
 Not to mention, the images produced by digital and 3D x-rays may be augmented with the use of contrast control and magnification.
 Real-time comparison of pre- and post-procedure photos is possible with digital x-rays as well.

 Lastly, digital and 3D x-rays are not only accessible for the dentist to use, but they are also better for patient comprehension.
 In other words, digital x-rays serve as a teaching tool for patients.
 That way, you can understand your exam results and explore the treatment options available.
 Plus, digital x-rays are easily e-mailed and filed.